kanow/operations/Documentation/Index.rst

 		operations

 	:Version:
-		1.0.4
+		1.0.3

 	:Language:
 		en

 	:Description:
 		Manage (firefighter) operations with reports, images used resources or vehicles and more.
-This extension were build to manage firefighter operations from `Freiwillige Feuerwehr Thale <http://www.feuerwehr-thale.de>`_.
+This extension were build to manage firefighter operations from "Freiwillige Feuerwehr Thale".
 Use slider and lightbox for images.
 Possibly to use it for other reportable events.

 	:Keywords:
 		operations,firefighter,fw,thw,fire run,fire brigade,reports